 Adding a relationship is accomplished in the same panel as viewing relationships.
 See "Viewing a relationship" for details on viewing relationships.

-Right-click anywhere in the relationship panel select "Add a relationship"
+Right-click anywhere in the relationship panel select "Add a relationship."

-A pop-up appears to search for and select the other participating object in the relationship (See Reference Attribute for more info)
+A pop-up appears to search for and select the other participating object in the relationship (See Reference Attribute for more info).

 Once the other participating object has been selected a new tab appears for editing the relationship.

-Edit attribute values as desired
+Edit attribute values as desired.

 Click "Apply" to save the relationship.